qrxheritage/pillar/SUPABASE_SETUP.md

 CREATE POLICY "Allow anonymous inserts on quiz_completions" ON quiz_completions FOR INSERT
 TO anon
 WITH CHECK (true);

+-- Allow service role to manage admin sessions
+CREATE POLICY "Allow all operations on admin_sessions" ON admin_sessions FOR ALL
+TO anon, authenticated
+USING (true)
+WITH CHECK (true);

 -- Allow authenticated reads (for dashboard)